What is GBA+?

 3. Myth: GBA+ only applies to the “social” sectors.

 All government policies and programs affect people.
 While gender and diversity issues may be more obvious in some areas, such as education and health, and less obvious in others, such as natural resources and defence, this does not necessarily mean that gender is not relevant.
 GBA+ can and has been used in all federal sectors and domains.
 For example, using GBA+ to assess large-scale procurement projects can help to ensure that equipment and products meet diverse needs.
-It can also help to ensure that the economic benefits are experienced by more diverse people.
+It can also help to ensure that strong hiring strategies are implemented within the public service to ensure workplace diversity.

 - Date modified: